Burgundy-Labs/TimeSlot/README.md

 * An email account to send appointment reminders with

 ## First steps:
-* Clone the Project Burgundy repository
+* Clone the TimeSlot repository
 * Import as a current project in your IDE
 * Set up as a SBT shell (if available)